karrick/gohm/README.md

 ### ConvertPanicsToErrors

-ConvertPanicsToErrors returns a new http.Handler that catches all panics that may be caused by the specified http.Handler, and responds with an appropriate http status code and message.
+`ConvertPanicsToErrors` returns a new `http.Handler` that catches all panics that may be caused by the specified `http.Handler`, and responds with an appropriate HTTP status code and message.

 *NOTE:* When both the `WithTimeout` and the `ConvertPanicsToErrors` are used, the `WithTimeout` ought to wrap the `ConvertPanicsToErrors`.
 This is because `WithTimeout` does not itself implement